-Graduate studies in food science prepare students to apply the principles of science and engineering to ensure the quantity, quality, variety, attractiveness, and safety of foods.
+Graduate studies in food science prepare students to apply the principles of science and engineering to ensure the quantity, quality, safety, variety, and attractiveness.
 Graduates pursue careers in industry, academia, and governmental agencies.

 Food science students interested in food processing and engineering can benefit from studying with faculty members researching topics including the effects of thermal processing on fats and oils, bioprocessing, state-of-the-art novel processing technologies, heat and mass transfer analysis, rheology, the use of acoustic ultrasound in processing, production systems modeling and optimization, and development of bio-based, biodegradable resins, and plastics.